Quantization of the anisotropic conformal Horava theory: Conclusions

 We have seen that the gauge symmetry of anisotropic Weyl transformations can be incorporated to the BFV quantization of the nonprojectable Ho\v{r}ava theory.
 This provides a quantum theory with conformal transformations different to the relativistic case.
 We have introduced a local gauge-fixing condition for the symmetry of spatial diffeomorphisms and the Weyl transformations.
 The way we introduce the gauge fixing is inspired by the nonlocal gauge fixing-condition of the projectable case \cite{Barvinsky:2015kil}, which is known to have a local counterpart in the BFV formalism \cite{Bellorin:2021udn}.
 The gauge-fixing condition naturally splits the metric variables between the vector longitudinal sector for the spatial diffeomorphisms and the trace for the Weyl transformations.
 On top of this, we have seen that the quantization with the two gauge symmetries is compatible with the second-class constraints in the BFV formalism.
 We have expressed the BRST transformations of the fields mainly in terms of a spatial diffeomorphisms and an anisotropic Weyl transformation, with the ghost fields entering in the arguments of the transformations.

 A feature of the quantization we have studied is the Feynman rules.
 We have obtained the quantum Lagrangian by integration on the BFV canonical path integral in the $2+1$ case.
 We have found some features similar to the case of the nonconformal theory.
 The quantum Lagrangian gets nonlocalities as a consequence of the gauge-fixing procedure.
 Most of the fields gets regular propagators \cite{Anselmi:2008bq}, a feature relevant for the renormalizability of the theory \cite{Barvinsky:2015kil}.
 The only exception are the fields associated to the measure of the second-class constraints.
 This behavior is qualitatively identical to the general nonprojectable theory without the conformal symmetry.
 We have previously found that the divergences coming from the irregular loops cancel each other exactly in the nonprojectable theory \cite{Bellorin:2021udn}.
 Therefore, a natural question for a future work is whether cancellations of this kind can also occur in the conformal theory.
-In the $3+1$ case or higher the definition of Feynman rule is more difficult since the conformal potentials do not contribute to the quadratic action, hence some propagators of fields are lacked.
+In the $3+1$ case or higher the definition of Feynman rules is more difficult since the conformal potentials do not contribute to the quadratic action, hence some propagators of fields are lacked (the propagators of the fields associated with the measure of the second-class constraints, $\mathcal{A}$ and $\eta,\bar{\eta}$, cannot be defined since these fields decouple from the quadratic action due to the order of the conformal potential in $3+1$ and higher).